rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week2.md

 7. Hover effects are enable on desktop devices (`Desktop` device type in DevTools) and disabled for mobile devices on both pages (`Mobile` device type in DevTools): **+4**
 8. The layout of both pages is valid: to check the validity of the layout, use the service https://validator.w3.org/ : **+12**

+### Penalties
+1. Layout of the entire design or individual blocks is implemented using images -90
+2. Using frameworks, libraries, and technologies prohibited in technical requirements -90

 ## Criteria for evaluation

 **Maximum score for the task: 90 points**

-Scores for requirement points are specified in [Layout Requirements](#layout-requirements) section
+Scores for requirement points are specified in [CrossCheck Criteria](#crosscheck-criteria) section.
+Penalties are specified in [Penalties](#penalties) section.

 All disputed issues are resolved in favor of the student being assessed.

 To make the assessment of your work easier, print self-assessment of your project in the browser console, listing points for each criteria you have completed.

-## Penalties
-1. Layout of the entire design or individual blocks is implemented using images -90
-2. Using frameworks, libraries, and technologies prohibited in technical requirements -90

 ## DevTools responsiveness check details
 1. Open Developer Tools: